conan-io/conan-package-tools/README.md

 - **CONAN_CURRENT_PAGE**:  Current page of packages to create
 - **CONAN_TOTAL_PAGES**: Total number of pages
 - **CONAN_DOCKER_IMAGE**: If defined and docker is being used, it will use this dockerimage instead of the default images, e.g. "conanio/gcc63"
+- **CONAN_DOCKER_HOME**: Location where package source files will be copied to inside the Docker container
 - **CONAN_DOCKER_IMAGE_SKIP_UPDATE**: If defined, it will skip the initialization update of "conan package tools" and "conan" in the docker image.
 By default is False.
 - **CONAN_DOCKER_IMAGE_SKIP_PULL**: If defined, it will skip the "docker pull" command, enabling a local image to be used, and without being overwritten.
 - **CONAN_ALWAYS_UPDATE_CONAN_DOCKER**: If defined, "conan package tools" and "conan" will be installed and upgraded in the docker image in every build execution